willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 - in code by calling
   :ref:`duplicate() <class_Resource_method_duplicate>``
   on an existing Resource instance.
-- in the editor by clicking the "New File" icon in the Inspector.
+- in the editor by clicking the "New" icon in the Inspector.
 - in the editor by duplicating a Resource file in the FileSystem dock.

 You can also create your own
 :ref:`custom Resource types <doc_resources_custom_resources>`.
-They are effective tools for designing and organizing the data structures you need for your projects.
-The linked documentation describes a plethora of additional benefits.
+They are effective tools for designing and organizing your project's data structures.
+The linked documentation describes many more benefits.

 Godot Engine doesn't, by default, keep track of scripts' names.
-It recognizes them just like any other Resource: by their file path.
-However, Godot 3.1 added the ability to define
+It recognizes them like any other Resource: by their file path.
+But, Godot 3.1 added the ability to define
-:ref:`script classes <doc_scripting_continued_class_name>`, i.e. global
+:ref:`script classes <doc_scripting_continued_class_name>`, i.e. global names
-names for scripts.
-Support is limited to a few languages for now, but more support is planned in the future.
+for scripts.
+Only a few languages have script class support for now, but Godot will add more in the future.

 .. note::

-  C# has its own internal ability to define names for scripts and reference them, by name, *within* other C# scripts.
-These features are unrelated to Godot's "script class" feature.
+  C# has its own internal ability to define names for scripts and reference them within other C# scripts.
+This is not the result of script classes.
+  Script classes would enable other languages and the editor itself to also see C# class names.

 For more information on reference-counting, see
 `this article <https://mortoray.com/2012/01/08/what-is-reference-counting/>`__.